La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 #### Task

+barda
+: … is big

+zdani
+: … is a home or nest to … (someone)

+melbi
+: … is beautiful, nice

+le prenu
+: the person

+stati
+: … is smart, … has a talent

+klama
+: … comes to … (some place or object)

+le zarci
+: the market

+verba
+: is a child, immature person

+prami
+: to love somebody or something

+mlatu
+: … is a cat

+karce
+: x1 is a car …

+sutra
+: … is quick

+le najnimre
+: the orange (fruit), the oranges

+kukte
+: … delicious/tasty (something)

+le gerku
+: the dog, the dogs

 Close the right part of the table.
 Translate from Lojban the sentences on the left.

 <table style="table-layout: fixed;">